Tupac Shakur

-During his later career, Shakur was shot five times in the lobby of a New York recording studio and experienced legal troubles, including incarceration.
+In November 1994, Shakur was shot five times in the lobby of a New York recording studio and experienced legal troubles, including incarceration.
 He served eight months in prison on sexual abuse charges, but was released pending appeal in 1995.
 Following his release, he signed to Marion "Suge" Knight's label Death Row Records and became embroiled in the East Coast–West Coast hip-hop rivalry, which included a high-profile feud with his former friend the Notorious B.I.G.
-On September 7, 1996, Shakur was shot four times by an unidentified assailant in a drive-by shooting in Paradise, Nevada; he died six days later.
-Rumors circulated suggesting that the Notorious B.I.G. was involved; he was murdered in another drive-by shooting six months later in March 1997, while visiting Los Angeles.
+On September 7, 1996, Shakur was murdered by an unidentified assailant in a drive-by shooting in Paradise, Nevada; he died six days later.
+On August 31, 2026, South Side Compton Crips member Duane "Keffe D" Davis was convicted of orchestrating Shakur's murder, but the shooter (suspected to be Baby Lane) has not been conclusively identified.

 Shakur's double-length posthumous album Greatest Hits (1998) is one of his two releases—and one of only nine hip-hop albums—to have been certified Diamond in the United States.
 Five more albums have been released since Shakur's death, including the acclaimed The Don Killuminati: The 7 Day Theory (1996) under the stage name Makaveli, all of which have been certified multi-platinum in the United States.
 In 2002, Shakur was inducted into the Hip-Hop Hall of Fame.
 In 2017, he was inducted into the Rock and Roll Hall of Fame in his first year of eligibility.
 Rolling Stone ranked Shakur among the 100 Greatest Artists of All Time.
 In 2023, he was awarded a posthumous star on the Hollywood Walk of Fame.
 His influence in music, activism, songwriting, and other areas of culture has been the subject of academic studies.